marcusjhang/personal-website/src/content/blog/work/internships.md

 - Realised how bad ChatGPT was at being a real engineer with massive code bases (cursor too!).
 Learnt the importance of learning to think like an engineer.
 LLMs should only be used for modular tasks (eg Defining a component in React), the understanding must be done by the engineer.
 - With a lack of an office, keeping myself accountable was very important too.
 Discipline is key when you aren't meeting your boss on a day-to-day basis.
 - Remote != Easy/Slack ☹️

 ---

+## Check (Feb'25 to May'25)
+- Doing this as as a 5-9 outside my 9-5.
+I've been having the start-up fever recently.
+- Look up to student founders so much more now.
+(Jed and Andre, y'all are so cool 🫡)
+- Will be updating!

+---